iambmelt/OData-V4.0-Vocabularies/README.md

 ### Disclaimer
 I take no responsibility for the correctness or currency of this data.
 The authoritative source can be found [here](http://www.odata.org/vocabularies/).

-The contents of this document are derived from works bearing the following copyright
+The contents of this document are adapted from works bearing the following copyright

 ```
 OData Version 4.0